YaseenMuhammed21/2-Data-Visualization--PowerBI/README.md

 # 2-Data Visualization

-## This assignment is about data transfoprmation and Visualization of a 'Global Superstore' using Power Query and Power BI
+## This assignment is about data transformation and visualization of a 'Global Superstore' using Power Query and Power BI

 ### Steps has been completed in the process.